Tootsie Roll Industries: History

 In 1896, Leo Hirschfeld, an Austrian Jewish immigrant to the United States, began work at a small candy shop located in New York City owned by the Stern & Saalberg firm.
 In 1907, Hirschfeld decided he wanted a chocolate-tasting candy that would not melt in the heat, and that would be an economical artificial alternative to traditional chocolates.
 He named the candy after the nickname of his daughter, Clara "Tootsie" Hirschfeld.
 By this point, the company had expanded to a five-story factory.
-In 1917, the name of the company was changed to The Sweets Company of America.
+In 1917, the company's name was changed to The Sweets Company of America.
 It was reformed and listed on the American Stock Exchange in 1919.